greentic-ai/greentic-conformance/README.md

 To get started locally:

-- Copy `ci/env/conformance.hosted.example.env` to the project root as `.env` and replace the placeholder values (especially `CS_TOKEN`) with your hosted suite credentials.
+- Copy `ci/env/conformance.hosted.example.env` to the project root as `.env` and replace the placeholder values with your hosted suite credentials.
+Create the desired RP plan in the hosted UI first and paste its identifier into `PLAN_ID=...`.
 - Run `make conformance.plan` to spin up the tunnel (if needed) and drive the hosted plan.
 The make target automatically sources `.env`; update that file whenever your token or RP endpoints change.